Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/family-literacy-reading-and-support-services/content.md

 #### What:
 - Free, high quality, welcoming early literacy and numeracy skills-building program at locations throughout the city of Guelph
-- Themed early learning games, songs, story-time, rhymes, wordplay, puzzles and crafts
+- Themed early learning games, songs, story-time, rhymes, word play, puzzles and crafts
 - Great place to make friends and meet neighbours
 - Helps young children make successful transitions to school and to lifelong learning
-- Early literacy activities, strategies, and resources to try at home
+- Early literacy activities, strategies and resources to try at home
 - Resources for families to borrow (e.g. ‘Rainbow Connections’ early learning kits)
 #### Who:
 Parents and caregivers with children, newborns to 6 years.
 #### When:
-Monday – Friday mornings, September 2024 – June 2025
+Monday – Friday mornings, January – December 2026.
+Program closes for the summer months.
+Check Action Read website for dates.
 #### Where:
 Please visit our website for locations.
 #### Ask For:
-Register for program with Brenda MacDonald—Coordinator/Facilitator
+Register for program with
+Brenda MacDonald—Coordinator-Facilitator
-(519) 836-2759, arearlystart@on.aibn.com
+(519) 836-2759, brendacmacd@gmail.com

 </details>